Ryzen 5 4600H vs Xeon E5-4660 v3

 So, is Ryzen 5 4600H better than Xeon E5-4660 v3?

-Not in a simple one-size-fits-all way.
-Xeon E5-4660 v3 makes more sense for workstation-style multi-core throughput, while Ryzen 5 4600H is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon E5-4660 v3 makes more sense for workstation-style multi-core throughput, while Ryzen 5 4600H is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 4600H is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 4600H is the stronger fit.
 You are getting 0% better PassMark, backed by 6 cores and 12 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 4600H still looks like the safer overall buy.
-Ryzen 5 4600H is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you 0% better PassMark.
+Ryzen 5 4600H still makes the most sense overall.
+Ryzen 5 4600H comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you 0% better PassMark.

 Which one is more future-proof for 2026 and beyond?